-- That they appoint an appropriate senior member of staff, from our school/leadership team, to the role of designated safeguarding lead.
-The designated safeguarding lead will take lead responsibility for safeguarding and child protection matters.
+• That they appoint an appropriate senior member of staff, from our school/college leadership team, to the role of designated safeguarding lead.
+The designated safeguarding lead will take lead responsibility for safeguarding and

+- child protection matters.
 Their role will be made explicit in the role-holder's job description (see Annex B which describes the broad areas of responsibility and activities related to the role); - They determine whether they choose to have one or more deputy designated safeguarding lead(s) as appropriate.

 Any deputies appointed will be trained to the same standard as the designated safeguarding lead; - That whilst the activities of the designated safeguarding lead can be delegated to appropriately trained deputies, the ultimate lead responsibility for safeguarding and child protection, as set out above, remains with the designated safeguarding lead.
-This responsibility will not be delegated; - That the designated safeguarding lead and any deputies will liaise with the three safeguarding partners and work with other agencies;

-- That during term time the designated safeguarding lead and or a deputy will always be available (during school or nursery hours) for staff in the school or day nursery to discuss any safeguarding concerns.
+This responsibility will not be delegated; - That the designated safeguarding lead and any deputies will liaise with the three safeguarding partners and work with other agencies; - The designated safeguarding lead and any deputies should liaise with the three safeguarding partners and work with other agencies in line with Working Together to Safeguard Children.
+NPCC- 'When to call the police' will help designated safeguarding leads understand when they should consider calling the police and what to expect when they do. - That during term time the designated safeguarding lead and or a deputy will always be available (during school or college hours) for staff in the school or college to discuss any safeguarding concerns.
 Our GB will arrange, in liaison with the HT/DSL, adequate and appropriate cover arrangements for any out of hours/out of term activities; and - The designated safeguarding lead and any deputies will undergo training to provide them with the knowledge and skills required to carry out the role.
 The training will be updated every two years.
 The DSL will attend Prevent training.
 In addition to their formal training, as set out above, their knowledge and skills will be updated, (for example via e-bulletins, meeting other designated safeguarding leads, or taking time to read and digest safeguarding developments), at regular intervals, but at least annually.